-We believe that the presentation of non-IFRS measures facilitate comparisons of operating performance from period to period and company to company by eliminating the potential impact of items that our management does not consider to be indicative of our operating performance, such as certain non-cash items.
-The use of these non-IFRS measures has limitations as an analytical tool, and you should not consider them in isolation from, as a substitute for, analysis of, or superior to, our results of operations or financial conditions as reported under IFRS.
-In addition, these non-IFRS financial measures may be defined differently from similar terms used by other companies, and may not be comparable to other similarly titled measures used by other companies.
-Our presentation of these non-IFRS measures should not be construed as an implication that our future results will be unaffected by unusual or non-recurring items.
+Adjusted Net Profit is not required by, or presented in accordance with, IFRS.
+We believe that the presentation of non-IFRS measures when shown in conjunction with the corresponding IFRS measures provides useful information to investors and management regarding financial and business trends in relation to our financial condition and results of operations, by eliminating any potential impact of items that our management does not consider to be indicative of our operating performance, such as certain non-cash items and the impact of certain investment transactions.
+We also believe that the non-IFRS measures are appropriate for evaluating the Group's operating performance.
+However, the use of this particular non-IFRS measure has limitations as an analytical tool, and you should not consider it in isolation from, or as a substitute for analysis of, our results of operations or financial conditions as reported under IFRS.
+In addition, this non-IFRS financial measure may be defined differently from similar terms used by other companies and therefore may not be comparable to similar measures used by other companies.

-The following table sets forth the reconciliations of our non-IFRS financial measures for the third quarter of 2022, the second quarter of 2022, the third quarter of 2021, and the first nine months of 2022 and 2021, respectively, to the nearest measures prepared in accordance with IFRS:
+The following tables set forth reconciliations of the Group's non-IFRS measures for the third quarter of 2022, the second quarter of 2022, the third quarter of 2021, and the first nine months of 2022 and 2021, respectively, to the nearest measures prepared in accordance with IFRS.